Now is a great time to set some goals for next year’s gardens. Your recent and current successes and shortfalls are fresh in your mind.

 Set Some Goals

 Now’s the time to set some goals for next year’s gardens.
-Even if you just make a short list on one sheet of paper, and put the paper where you’ll occasionally see it over the winter, you’ll be better prepared for next season.
+Even if you just make a short list on your phone or create a file on your computer, you can keep adding to it over the winter.
+You’ll be ready to grow for next season.